How To Eat Legumes

 Cook a big giant batch, to save time, and save 1 cup servings in the freezer.

-Rinse legumes very well before putting fresh water on them to cook.
-They are amazingly dirty when they come out of the bag.
+Before putting legumes in fresh water to cook, rinse them very well; they’re amazingly dirty when they come out of the bag.
 Beans need to soak overnight (lentils and split peas don’t).
-Or, bring clean beans to a boil, turn it off, and let them soak two hours, to speed up the process.
+As another option, you can bring clean beans to a boil, turn off the burner, and let them soak two hours to speed up the process.

-If they have been in your storage for years, I recommend soaking them, draining the water, and soaking them a second time, for up to a whole day.
+If the legumes you’re using have been in your storage for years, I recommend soaking them, draining the water, and soaking them a second time, for up to a whole day.
 This makes flatulence less likely.

 (Flatulence comes from the oligosaccharides sugars in the beans not converting well into a form of sugars your body can use easily.
 Soaking the beans before cooking makes them easier to digest.)

-Don’t add acidic things to your beans until they are fully cooked.
-Add tomatoes, vinegar, salt, or lemon juice later; otherwise, it inhibits the beans cooking.
+Don’t add acidic things, like tomatoes, vinegar, salt, or lemon juice, to your beans until they are fully cooked; doing it earlier inhibits the beans from cooking.

-Lentils.
-Lentils are truly a super food.
-And you can buy the red, green, or brown varieties, all of which have a slightly different nutritional profile and texture.
+- Lentils.
+Lentils are truly a super food, and you can buy the red, green, or brown varieties, all of which have a slightly different nutritional profile and texture.
 Brown lentils are the most common and least expensive.
 You don’t need to soak lentils, like beans.
-They’re high in fiber, protein, Vitamins B1, B5, B6, niacin, folate, iron, potassium, magnesium, manganese.
+They’re high in fiber, protein, Vitamins B1, B5, and B6, niacin, folate, iron, potassium, magnesium, and manganese.

-Split Peas.
-They take about an hour to cook and are called ‘split peas’ because when they’re harvested and dried, they naturally split in half.
-They are high in protein, fiber, Vitamin B1 and B5, potassium, and phosphorus.
+- Split Peas.
+These take about an hour to cook and are called ‘split peas’ because when they’re harvested and dried, they naturally split in half.
+Split peas are high in protein, fiber, Vitamin B1 and B5, potassium, and phosphorus.
 They’re so easy to use in soup–and please leave the bacon out!
 You’ve GOT to try my amazing split pea soup recipe in the free ebook I’ll send you!

-Black Beans.
-Everyone’s favorite legume.
-I love to add it to guacamole and salsa as a dip, or mash for a burrito.
-High in protein, Vitamin B1, iron, folate, copper, magnesium, potassium, zinc, and manganese.
+- Black Beans.
+Everyone’s favorite legume!
+I love adding black beans to guacamole and salsa as a dip, or mashing them for a burrito.
+You’ll get a lot of protein, Vitamin B1, iron, folate, copper, magnesium, potassium, zinc, and manganese with these babies.

-Chickpeas (Garbanzo Beans).
-Everybody loves hummus, and there are so many things you can put in mashed chickpeas with a little lemon juice, sea salt, and tahini (sesame paste): sundried tomatoes or any kind of olives, for instance.
+- Chickpeas (Garbanzo Beans).
+Everybody loves hummus, and there are so many things you can put in mashed chickpeas with a little lemon juice, sea salt, and tahini (sesame paste); sundried tomatoes or any kind of olives are great options.
 I also love them in salads.
-They’re low in calories and high in protein, fiber, manganese, folate, copper, phosphorus, and iron.
+Chickpeas are low in calories and high in protein, fiber, manganese, folate, copper, phosphorus, and iron.

-Soybeans.
+- Soybeans.
 Soybeans are heavily genetically modified in North America, so buy ONLY organic to make sure you’re getting the good available from this food, and not the bad.
 Soybeans are extremely high in protein, so for many years, vegetarians made use of soy-based “meat replacement” products.
 I suggest avoiding all processed soy products and eating only whole, organic, occasional soybean foods such as edamame, tofu, or tempeh, or organic miso or nama shoyu as seasonings.
-Soybeans are well known to be high in isoflavones, a class of antioxidants known to be anti-cancer that ease hormonal symptoms in women and increase bone density.
+Soybeans are well known to be high in isoflavones, a class of antioxidants that fight cancer, ease hormonal symptoms in women, and increase bone density.
 They’re also high in fiber, calcium, Vitamin B2, manganese, molybdenum, copper, potassium, phosphorus, iron, and omega-3 fats.
 Try sauteing tempeh as a sandwich filling or salad topping to replace meat.

-Lima Beans.
-Called “butter beans,” these large Peruvian beans make a nice soup with onions and root vegetables (potatoes, turnips, carrots, etc.), or they’re great mashed in a burrito or with sweet potatoes.
+- Lima Beans.
+Sometimes called “butter beans,” these large Peruvian beans make a nice soup with onions and root vegetables (potatoes, turnips, carrots, etc.), or they’re great mashed in a burrito or with sweet potatoes.
 They’re high in protein and fiber, as well as folate, molybdenum, tryptophan, manganese, potassium, iron, copper, phosphorus, magnesium, and Vitamin B1.

 Split pea soup got a bad rap in some classic horror flick I can’t remember, but just wait a little minute, here, because it deserves another look.